GetPsyched/not-so-flakey-devshells/readme.md

 ```

 ## Example
-My flakes provide `packages` for most systems which you can use inside your `devShells`.
+My flake provides `packages` for most systems which you can use inside your `devShells`.
 Here's how:
 ```nix
 # flake.nix
 {